Gpx/gpx.github.io/src/posts/fetching-asynchronous-data-with-react-hooks.md

 }
 ```

 Ah!
 Much better, don't you think?
-Our `FetchOneResource` is now only 3 lines
+Our `FetchOneResource` is now only three lines
-long and it's quite easy to understand what is going on.
+long, and it's quite easy to understand what is going on.

 Still, I think we can do better.
-But first let's see how to fetch more than one
+But first, let's see how to fetch more than one
 asynchronous resource at the same time.

 ## Fetch Multiple Resources at the Same Time

-In many cases you want to load more than one resource at the same time.
-Think of
+In many cases, you want to load more than one resource at the same time.
+Think
-a page that renders a list of posts and your followers.
+of a page that renders a list of posts and your followers.

 Let's see how we could do it with Hooks.
 First a naive implementation: